- Apply – there’s no fee!

 - The comprehensive exam required as part of the MBA capstone course – BU 699.

-The GMAT is not required for admittance to Avila’s MBA program.
+The GMAT is not required for admittance to Avila’s MBA business degree program.
 However, if you’re interested in applying for the Competitive Merit Scholarship you’re welcome to explore the following GMAT resources.

 Excellent resources to prepare for the GMAT are available at little or no cost to you: